rochmanofenna/rochmanofenna/README.md

 <div align="center">

 ### **Complete and Extensive Overview of Technical Expertise and Project Documentation**
+Last Updated: Mid October

-#### **_*BICEP, NANopt, and Algorhythm are currently being developed in private repositories.
+#### **_*BICEP, NANopt, and ENNs are currently being developed in private repositories.
 Development progress and/or source code available upon request.
 Details on implementation strategy is publicly available with extensive documentation._**

 </div>